How much can I earn on SSDI in 2020?

 The SSA requires that you no longer be able to work in gainful employment in order to collect Social Security disability.
 For 2020, that means earning no more $1,260 per month unless you’re blind, in which case a higher $2,110 monthly limit applies.

-What is the SSDI income limit for 2019?
+What is the Social Security earnings limit for 2020?

 Will I lose my disability if I work part time?